microsoft/customer-insights-azure-data-workshop/lab06.md

     <img src="images/lab06/media/image24.png" style="width:1.86484in;height:0.30213in" />

-1. Click the Import schema button now.
-Accepting the default formats is adequate for our file:
+1. Click the Import schema button (which was grayed out in step 13) now.
+Accepting the default formats is adequate for our file.
+Click the Import button at the bottom to accept the defaults:

     <img src="images/lab06/media/image25.png" style="width:6.40714in;height:5.01112in" alt="Table Description automatically generated" />

-1. Now the schema for this CustomerChargesDetail source is populated.
+1. Wait a few seconds for the schema to be loaded.
+Now the schema for this CustomerChargesDetail source is populated.

     <img src="images/lab06/media/image26.png" style="width:7.5in;height:2.86389in" alt="Graphical user interface, application Description automatically generated" />